 In civil petitions, the Court considers all the appeals from the state and superior courts, including all cases involving divorce and alimony, wills, and land titles.
 The Court also arbitrates over cases involving extreme remedies and appeals in equity petitions.
-If you are appealing an election contest or case involving habeas corpus, you’ll need to do so with the Supreme Court.
+If you appeal an election contest or case involving habeas corpus, you must do so with the Supreme Court.

 What Is the Court Docket or Typical Schedule?